sulami/1brc.rs/README.md

 I was wondering if using just a `f32` for the sum could work out without losing too much precision, but it doesn't make it faster, so there's no point.

+In a personal first, I have tried profile-guided optimization (via `cargo pgo`), but the result was actually slower than a regular release build.

+I'm aware that there are tricks to scan the input lines faster using branchless code, but I haven't been able to derive that myself yet.
+I've tried both memchr and Stringzilla to make use of vectorization, but both were slower than my current approach.